 The Penguins have chosen McCormack Baron Salazar, Inc. as the lead residential developer for the eastern-most portion of the site.

 Preliminary Land Development Plan

-The master planning process will result in the development of a Preliminary Land Development Plan (PLDP).
-The PLDP will be the basis for the creation of a Specially Planned Zoning District for the development site.
-The PLDP document will include identifying guidelines for plans, street types, building types, signage, lighting and street furniture, open space and landscape standards, systems & network integration (utilities), sustainability goals and objectives, and off-site improvements.
+The Preliminary Land Development Plan (PLDP) and Specially Planned Zoning District text, as well as accompanying subdivision plan for the work related to infrastructure, was approved by City Planning in December 2014 and February 2015 respectively.
+The PLDP is the basis for the creation of a Specially Planned Zoning District for the development site.
+The PLDP document identifies guidelines for plans, street types, building types, signage, lighting and street furniture, open space and landscape standards, systems and network integration (utilities), sustainability goals and objectives, and off-site improvements.

-The PLDP will incorporate expectations of innovative sustainability initiatives.
-It is intended that the development, when fully built out, will earn a certification in the LEED for Neighborhood Development (ND) rating system and that most buildings will be LEED certified buildings.
-The sustainability initiatives for the total project are being guided by a “Sustainability Stakeholder Group” that includes experts in the following fields: Energy (exploring alternative energy and energy-efficient concepts, such as central energy or thermal co-generation facility); Water Management (focusing on integration of sustainable stormwater management techniques to reduce rainwater runoff); Transportation (implementing best practices for vehicular and pedestrian traffic flow); and Materials (identifying sustainable materials for use in the construction of infrastructure and buildings).
+The PLDP incorporates expectations of innovative sustainability initiatives.
+It is intended that the development will earn a certification in the LEED for Neighborhood Development (ND) rating system .
+The sustainability initiatives for the total project were guided by a “Sustainability Stakeholder Group” that included experts in the following fields: Energy (exploring alternative energy and energy-efficient concepts, such as central energy or thermal co-generation facility); Water Management (focusing on integration of sustainable stormwater management techniques to reduce rainwater runoff); Transportation (implementing best practices for vehicular and pedestrian traffic flow); and Materials (identifying sustainable materials for use in the construction of infrastructure and buildings).

 - Click here to view the 2010 Project Report, Mellon Arena Redevelopment Strategy - Economic and Fiscal Impact Analysis by AECOM